HwWobbe/DefinitiveData-DeltaAlerts/README.md

 * ...

 Done:
-* onserved that the Updates density is a relative effect.
+* observed that the Updates density is a relative effect
+* * try to preserve the evidence of this. in spite of the adjustments caused by further Changes

 ## ㋂ 2023-03:
 * Tweaking Data acquisition methodologies: